 number of kcals

-While it may seem simple to choose the property values for an ingredient, consider the complexity.
+While it may seem simple to choose the property values for an ingredient, there can be more to consider.

 Depending on the number of categories used to describe the ingredients, it can be more advantageous to create a vertex label or a property for

-To ask the question "what ingredients are dairy products?", the
+In order to ask the question "what ingredients are dairy products?", a starting point at the

 dairy vertex requires one edge hop per ingredient to find all the ingredients categorized as dairy.